-Dedicated spaces for the carriage of assembled (not just folded) bicycles (Article 6) on-board new and major upgraded trains will also be ensured.
+Dedicated spaces for the carriage of assembled (not just folded) bicycles (Article 6) onboard new and major upgraded trains will be ensured.

-To this end, procurement procedures for new and major upgraded trains shall include this requirement in the technical specifications as of 2025.
+Procurement procedures for new and major upgraded trains shall include this requirement in the technical specifications as of 2025.
 The carrier should establish its plans for the carriage of bicycles after consulting the public.
-If the carrier does not set up such a plan (or the number of bicycles is not determined in the plan), the dedicated places for bicycles shall be, as a rule, at least four per train composition.
-Fewer than four would only be possible in specific and justifiable cases (e.g. winter in Northern Europe where there is no market demand for the carriage of bicycles but rather for skis).
-Member States may set a higher number than four as the minimum adequate number for certain types of services.
+If the carrier does not set up such a plan (or the number of bicycles is not determined in the plan), there should be, , as a rule, at least four dedicated places for bicycles per train.
+Fewer than four will only be allowed in specific and justifiable cases (e.g. winter in Northern Europe where there is no market demand for the carriage of bicycles, but rather for skis).
+Member States may set a higher number than four as the minimum requirement for certain types of services.